How to Order/Send in your stuff for CeraKote:

 Shipment Of Firearms To Us (FFL)

 First and foremost, we have to state the obvious...
 Make sure what your sending us is unloaded and clear of any ammunition!
-We will not process your order unless you download, fill out and include an Order Form with your shipment.
+Request an Invoice for the work you want done, once your receive it, print a copy of and send your parts/firearm to the address on the invoice!

 For cost purposes, do NOT ship your firearm/parts in a gun case unless absolutely necessary.
 Do NOT include any ammunition or extra parts.
 If it's not being coated/worked, do NOT include it !(unless discussed with us prior).
 Also, please note that firearms or parts that are excessively dirty or unecessarily oily will incur an extra charge due to the extra prep work, the extra amount of time and materials that are added to the process.